faithy80/fsd-project/README.md

 > How is the information structured?

 The landing page contains every information.
-The users can decide if they either want to shop, register for an account, or log in to an existing one.
+The users can decide whether they want to shop, register for an account, or log in to an existing one.
 The backend redirects the authenticated users to the corresponding dashboard.
 The teacher dashboard looks very similar to the student one.
 The only difference is the extra page where the teachers can view the selected student's uploaded content and messages.
 The structure of the pages is very simple and straightforward.
 It is easy to find everything that the user may look for.

 The structure of the database as follows: